Germany is holding a national election. Here’s what’s at stake

 The CDU has adopted a much more aggressive policy towards immigration than seen in the Merkel era of open borders.

-In the final weeks of campaigning, Merz catapulted immigration to the fore – so much so, that he has been accused of leaving the door open to work with the far-right.
+In the final weeks of campaigning, Merz catapulted immigration to the fore – so much so, that he has been accused of leaving the door open to working with the far-right.

 In late January, he caused nationwide consternation when he sought to push legislation imposing stricter controls on immigration through the Bundestag, or German parliament.